Sorry, there are no events.

 20. The WDEV BLOCK, also built by the prolific William Deal in 1879, has three sections, each with a four-bay unit.
 The building is very similar to its neighbor, so again note the upper stories for interesting brick and stone work.
 Various commercial enterprises have been located here.
 The farthest bay was a marvelous ice cream shop, complete with marble fountain, homemade ice cream, and rows of penny candy.

 21. On the corner of Stowe and Main Streets is the OLD CORNER STORE, where locals gathered for the latest news and for political debate.
-The earliest of the remaining business buildings, it was built in 1833.
+The earliest of the remaining business buildings, was built by early merchant Leander Hutchins after 1833.
 The Main Street side has housed a variety of businesses over the years.
 The building was restored in 2006 with the addition of the front porch.

 22. The CARPENTER HOUSE, 60 South Main Street, is a fine example of early Federal style.
 It was built around 1816 as the home of Dan Carpenter, Waterbury’s first lawyer.
 Carpenter built his first house about 1805 which is said to be the rear of the existing house.
 The two-and-a-half story, five-bay house, has a shallow, pitched roof.
 The front entry is topped by a semicircular fanlight with an elaborate surround of two pairs of broad fluted pilasters, each pair enclosing double-hung six over six sidelights.
 The interior was converted to office space in 1995, but the exterior is maintained in its original 1816 style.